Piistech/MetroEase/README.md

 ### 3. Install Dependencies

-Once the repository is cloned, navigate to the project directory and install the necessary dependencies.
+Navigate to the project directory and install the necessary dependencies:

 ```bash
 cd MetroEase